 The Biography and the Story

-Lori is also the coordinator of the five University of Southern Maine Summer Youth Music and Theatre Camps: Southern Maine Theatre Academy, Southern Maine Youth Band Day Camp, Southern Maine Music Academy, Southern Maine Choral Music Academy, and Southern Maine Junior Music Academy.
-She is newly retired from the University of Southern Maine where she worked at the Special Assistant to the Dean in the College of Science, Technology, and Health from 2002 to 2011, and as the Operations and Concert Manager in the School of Music from 2011 to 2020.
+Newly retired from the University of Southern Maine School of Music in 2020, Lori is currently the coordinator of the five USM Summer Youth Music and Theatre Camps: Southern Maine Theatre Academy, Southern Maine Youth Band Day Camp, Southern Maine Music Academy, Southern Maine Choral Music Academy, and Southern Maine Junior Music Academy.
+Prior to her work in the School of Music, she was the Special Assistant to the Dean in the College of Science, Technology, and Health from 2002 to 2011.

 A 1999 graduate of the University of Southern Maine, Lori holds a Bachelor of Music in Performance (Classical Guitar), and is currently pursuing a Master’s Degree in USM’s Leadership Studies program, expecting to graduate in 2021.
 Playing a variety of instruments from an early age, she excels more as a generalist than a specialist in both music and digital technology.